balderdashy/sails-docs/concepts/ORM/Associations/OnetoMany.md

 A one-to-many association states that a model can be associated with many other models.
 To build this association a virtual attribute is added to a model using the `collection` property.
-In a one-to-many association, the  `one` side must have a `collection` attribute and the `many` side must contain a `model` attribute.
+In a one-to-many association, the  `one` side must have a `collection` attribute and the `many` side, that is, the other models association  to the `one` must contain a `model` attribute.
 This allows the many side to know which records it needs to get when a `populate` is used.

 Because you may want a model to have multiple one-to-many associations on another model a `via` key is needed on the `collection` attribute.
 This states which `model` attribute on the one side of the